timbermonson/EmpowerUtils/README.md

 These tools were written for automation, but the intent of this repo is to demonstrate proficiency in building quality codebases.

-Basic usage guides are below, and a developer guide is at `./src/README.md` (TODO)
+Basic usage guides are below.

 ## Install